 There’s no better way to spend a summer night in Iceland than in a tent.

 Camping is a fail-safe method of gaining and maintaining your necessary contact with nature.
-Nothing comes close to the experience of lying in your sleeping bag after a long day of travelling whilst being lulled to sleep by the wildlife's peaceful evening song.
+Nothing comes close to the experience of lying in your sleeping bag after a long day of traveling whilst being lulled to sleep by the wildlife's peaceful evening song.

 And since most Icelandic towns and villages have their own campsite, wherever you may find yourself there will always be a place where you can set up your tent.